The Trump Administration: One Predictive Perspective

 As someone who has been entrenched in the life sciences industry for over thirty years, she has seen her fair share of changes, and the ebbs and flows with each presidential administration and corresponding Congresses.
 With respect to the upcoming Trump Administration and Republican-led Congress, Ms. Daboul says, “We don’t know what is going to happen, but all signs lead to a more relaxed interpretation of the law.
 These laws were enacted to control and prevent corruption.
 Companies need to operate in an ethical manner – and organizing and aggregating the data needed to be in compliance with the many existing laws will go a long way towards preventing non-compliance and corruption.”

-While there is no current movement in Congress to change the FCPA, Ms. Daboul believes that President-Elect Trump may try to dismantle the law.
+While there is no current movement in Congress to change the FCPA, Ms. Daboul believes that President-Elect Trump may try to relax the law.
 She refers back to a 2012 episode of CNBC’s Squawk Box when Mr. Trump referenced the FCPA saying, “It’s a horrible law, and it should be changed.”
 He believes the FCPA inhibits US businesses from conducting business abroad in places like China, Colombia, and Brazil.

 Alexandra Wrage, president and founder of TRACE International, also believes that enforcement will slow during the Trump Administration, noting that “[Mr.] Trump has championed reduced regulation and has derided the FCPA, so it seems likely that fighting corruption will be a considerably lower priority.”